Severson-Group/AMDC-Firmware/docs/00b-Firmware-Arch-System.md

 ### Tasks

+Tasks are the foundation upon which all system services are built.
 As described in previous documentation, a task is simply a block of code that runs periodically.
+Tasks can exist in the user space (used in user applications) or in the system space.

 Example tasks could be:
 - `task1` runs at 1Hz and blinks an LED
 - `task2` runs at 10kHz and regulates current through an RL load
 - `task3` runs at 1kHz and handles serial communciation with UART interface

 Each example task includes a frequency of operation as well as a "high-level" goal.
 Usually, the task has *state* that is updated each time the task is run.
 In `task1`, the state might be the current LED status (on/off).
 Each time `task1` is run, the LED state toggles and the LED is refreshed.
 Notice how each task is independent -- they all run at different frequencies and do different things -- but together, they perform complex actions as a complete system.
 This is the crux of designing firmware to use a RTOS: splitting code into tasks which work together to solve a complex goal.
 You will need to do this when building user applications with AMDC.

+#### Cooperation Between Tasks

 The system scheduler (`sys/scheduler.c`) is responsible for running the registered tasks of the system.
 Tasks are **non-preemptable** by design.
 This means that once a task starts, it runs until it *yields* the processor -- it cannot be interrupted by the system.
 Imagine a task which has a lot of work to do.
 It gets scheduled to run by the scheduler and starts execution. **It then has complete control of the entire system.** It can choose to run as long as it wants.
 Only when it stops doing work and *yields* the processor does the scheduler regain control.
 At this point, the scheduler chooses another task to run and the cycle repeats.